 Fluorescent light bulbs are a popular household item because of their energy saving potential.
 However, these energy efficient bulbs contain mercury, a potentially harmful chemical, and should not be mixed with regular household trash at the end of their life.
 To encourage residents to dispose of these properly and keep mercury out of the trash, OCRRA partners with local hardware stores to provide residents with convenient locations to drop off old bulbs.
 From the stores they are shipped off for proper disposal.
 There are 15 participating stores throughout the county.
-Over 7,300 bulbs were collected in 2011 at these stores.
+Over 7,500 bulbs were collected in 2012 at these stores.

-HOUSEHOLD HAZARDOUS WASTE DAYS
+> HOUSEHOLD HAZARDOUS WASTE DAYS

-Household Hazardous Waste (HHW) Days continue to be one of the most popular services that OCRRA offers.
+Household Hazardous Waste (HHW) Days continue to be one of the most popular services that OCRRA offers (see photo, below).
 These events allow residents to safely dispose of their hazardous waste, keeping these materials out of the waste stream.
-Three six-hour HHW Days were held in 2011, serving over 3,700 households.
+Three six-hour HHW Days were held in 2012, serving over 2,400 households.
 Among the hazardous wastes collected at these events were adhesives and resins; oil-based paint; paint thinner; solvents; thermometers, thermostats, and other mercury containing products, pesticides and fluorescent light bulbs.
-Direct costs included the fee charged by the vendor to conduct the event, as well as preparation for advertising, handling reservations and sending out confirmation packets to the households that made appointments for each event.
-(Left: An Environmental Products & Services employee unloads residents' hazardous waste at one of OCRRA's 2011 Household Hazardous Waste Days.)
+Direct costs included the fee charged by the vendor to conduct the event and battery handling.
+Indirect costs included staffing for the day of the event, as well as preparation for advertising, handling reservations and sending out confirmation packets to the households that made appointments for each event.

-MERCURY THERMOMETER AND THERMOSTAT EXCHANGE PROGRAM
+> MERCURY THERMOMETER AND THERMOSTAT EXCHANGE PROGRAM

-OCRRA continued its mercury thermometer exchange and thermostat collection program at the Rock Cut Road Transfer Station in 2011.
+OCRRA continued its mercury thermometer exchange and thermostat collection program at the Rock Cut Road Transfer Station in 2012.
 OCRRA partners with Onondaga County Department of Water Environment Protection and Covanta Energy to provide residents with non-mercury thermometers in exchange for their old mercury thermometers.
 The mercury thermometers collected were properly disposed of as part of OCRRA's HHW collection program.
 This exchange program helps prevent mercury contained in household thermometers from escaping into the environment when the thermometers are broken or thrown away.
 Thermostats are handled through the Thermostat Recycling Corporation (TRC), a national industry-funded program that provides proper disposal of mercurycontaining thermostats at no cost.

-SHRED-O-RAMA
+> SHRED-O-RAMA

-In response to increasing public concern over identity theft, OCRRA held its eighth annual Shred-O-Rama in 2011.
-This September event took place at Alliance Bank Stadium in Syracuse.
-Over 1,600 residents dropped off 37 tons of confidential documents to be shredded.
-Paper was shredded on site and then recycled by Confidata and Feher, two local shredding companies.
+In response to increasing public concern over identity theft, OCRRA held its annual Shred-O-Rama in 2012.
+For the first time, two shredding events were held (in the spring and fall) at Alliance Bank Stadium in Syracuse.
+Over 2,600 residents attended the two events, and dropped off nearly 59 tons of confidential documents to be shredded.
+Paper was shredded on site and then recycled by Confidata

-NON-PROFIT RECYCLING INCENTIVE PROGRAM FOR LOCAL CHARITIES
+> NON-PROFIT RECYCLING INCENTIVE PROGRAM FOR LOCAL CHARITIES

-In 2011, OCRRA again provided a "recycling credit" to the local Rescue Mission, Salvation Army and Habitat for Humanity for each documented ton of material (clothing, furniture, etc.) recycled through their organizations.
+In 2012, OCRRA again provided a "recycling credit" to the local Rescue Mission, Salvation Army and Habitat for Humanity for each documented ton of material (clothing, furniture, etc.) recycled through their organizations.
 The organizations were credited toward their monthly waste disposal fees through the OCRRA system, with certain limitations.
-In 2011, OCRRA credited these organizations with approximately \$19,000.
+In 2012, OCRRA credited these organizations with approximately \$19,000.

-EXTENDED PRODUCER RESPONSIBILITY
+> EXTENDED PRODUCER RESPONSIBILITY

 OCRRA has been involved in many Extended Producer Responsibility (EPR) initiatives in the last few years.
-EPR requires manufacturers and retailers to take responsibility for the safe and environmentally sound disposal of items they make and sell.
+EPR requires manufacturers to take responsibility for the safe and environmentally sound disposal of items they make and sell.
 This includes reducing toxic materials used for manufacturing and a requirement to implement some form of a take-back and reuse and/or recycling program.